 Festival Groups

-Take a look at who will be performing at the Falmouth International Sea Shanty Festival this year!
+Take a look at who will be performing at the Falmouth International Sea Shanty Festival in 2025!

-With performances from 70+ groups across various venues, Falmouth will be filled with songs of the sea at the three-day festival.
+With performances from 80+ groups across various venues, Falmouth is filled with songs of the sea at the three-day festival.
 There are groups from the UK as well as groups travelling from overseas to be part of the festival.

 • ACapella Moonshine